Ga-68-Trivehexin

-^{68}Ga-Trivehexin is a radiotracer for positron emission tomography (PET), obtained by labeling the peptide conjugate Trivehexin with the positron emitting radionuclide gallium-68 (^{68}Ga). ^{68}Ga-Trivehexin targets (i.e., binds to) the cell surface receptor αvβ6-integrin and accumulates in αvβ6-integrin-abundant tissues after intravenous (i.v.) application. ^{68}Ga-Trivehexin is thus applied for PET imaging of medical conditions associated with elevated αvβ6-integrin expression.
+^{68}Ga-Trivehexin is a radiotracer for positron emission tomography (PET), obtained by labeling the peptide conjugate Trivehexin (INN: relitegatide brexetan) with the positron emitting radionuclide gallium-68 (^{68}Ga). ^{68}Ga-Trivehexin targets (i.e., binds to) the cell surface receptor αvβ6-integrin and accumulates in αvβ6-integrin-abundant tissues after intravenous (i.v.) application. ^{68}Ga-Trivehexin is thus applied for PET imaging of medical conditions associated with elevated αvβ6-integrin expression.

 αvβ6-Integrin, the biological target of ^{68}Ga-Trivehexin, is a heterodimeric transmembrane cell adhesion receptor whose primary natural ligand is latency associated peptide (LAP) in its complex with transforming growth factor beta 1 (TGF-β1).
 Binding of αvβ6-integrin to LAP releases and thus, activates TGF-β1.
 In early-stage cancer, TGF-β1 acts as a tumor suppressor but can turn into a tumor promoter as cancers develop, and furthermore induces fibrosis, particularly of the lung.
 As the likely most important activator of TGF-β1, αvβ6-integrin is often found overexpressed in tumors and fibrosis, which is why ^{68}Ga-Trivehexin PET imaging is primarily relevant in this medical context.

 Chemistry

 Trivehexin precursor

 Like most precursors used for radiolabeling with radioactive metal cations, Trivehexin is composed of a dedicated complex ligand (a so-called chelator) for kinetically inert binding of the ^{68}Ga^{III} ion, and the bioligand(s) for binding to αvβ6-integrin.
 The chelator comprised in Trivehexin is a triazacycloalkane with 3 phosphinic acid substituents, with the basic structure 1,4,7-triazacyclononane-1,4,7-triphosphinate (frequently abbreviated TRAP).
-The αvβ6-integrin binding molecular unit is a cyclic nonapeptide with the amino acid sequence cyclo(YRGDLAYp(NMe)K).
+The αvβ6-integrin binding molecular unit is a cyclic nonapeptide with the amino acid sequence cyclo(YRGDLAYp(NMe)K) (INN: relitegatide).

 In the Trivehexin molecule, three of these cyclopeptides are attached by covalent bonds to a single TRAP chelator core.
 Since TRAP possesses three equivalent carboxylic acids for conjugation of other molecular units via amide formation, Trivehexin is a C3-symmetrical molecule with its three peptide bioligands being fully equivalent.
 The peptides are attached to the chelator core via the terminal amine group of the side chains of N-methyl lysine.
 Actually, the conjugation is not done by amide bonding directly, but involves prior functionalization of the peptide with a short molecular extension (a linker) bearing a terminal alkyne, and of TRAP with three linkers bearing terminal azides.
 These components are assembled by means of copper(I) catalyzed alkyne-azide cycloaddition (CuAAC, also known as Huisgen reaction, a Click chemistry reaction), giving rise to the three 1,3-triazole linkages in the ^{68}Ga-Trivehexin structure.

 Trivehexin is manufactured and distributed by the German company TRIMT GmbH.